h-griffin/dnd-notes/_posts/chapter-05/index.md

 title: "Pirate Games"
 chapter_num: chapter-05
 description: |-
-  arrive in Port Artorious to celebrate The Pirate Games and aquire a cursed boat. <br>
+  arrive in Port Artorious to celebrate The Pirate Games and aquire a cursed boat, descover papers and clues on Decklins Island. <br>

   jailbreak the Danger ship crew from Port Artorious Prison while releasing the Empire of Dawn's ancient tiger prisoner.